gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 interface to handle all the application domain object types that need to be serialized.

-Unfortunately, [vmware-gemfire-short-name] only lets one `PdxSerializer` be registered, which suggests that all application domain object types need to be handled by a single `PdxSerializer` instance.
+Unfortunately, GemFire only lets one `PdxSerializer` be registered, which suggests that all application domain object types need to be handled by a single `PdxSerializer` instance.
 However, that is a serious anti-pattern and an unmaintainable practice.

-Even though only a single `PdxSerializer` instance can be registered with [vmware-gemfire-short-name], it makes sense to create a single `PdxSerializer` implementation per application domain object type.
+Even though only a single `PdxSerializer` instance can be registered with GemFire, it makes sense to create a single `PdxSerializer` implementation per application domain object type.

 By using the [Composite Software Design Pattern](https://en.wikipedia.org/wiki/Composite_pattern), you can